adilraad2001/Sec_Reseaux_IPCOP/README.md

   2. *Outils logiciels :*

       - IpCop

       - ubuntu

 ## 2.**Methodology:**

-  1- Installation :
+  1.1 Installation :
   - First we need to download the image of Ipcop from the officiel website : www.ipcop.org
   - We need to follow the step of installation

-    selecting the language:

 ![2023-05-16 16_59_49-IpCopx  Running  - Oracle VM VirtualBox](https://github.com/adilraad2001/TP4_Sec_Reseaux/assets/99618982/088ce3da-94f4-44a9-add2-1d62ca500b1d)